huancheng-trili/bootstrap-rollup/README.md

 # 36.0K hello_world_kernel_installer.hex
 ```

-Because of the dimension of this installer kernel, you are now ready for deployment.
+Because of the size of this installer kernel, you are now ready for deployment.

 Note that this shows the size of the `hex` encoded file, which is larger than the actual binary size of the kernel that we originate.